Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: Proof of Infinity-norm bound

-Theorem \ref{theorem:inf_norm_bound_iterated_Qform} is the next theorem presented in the paper.
-The proof requires two additional lemmas that are presented first, and then we present the proof of Theorem \ref{theorem:inf_norm_bound_iterated_Qform}.
-Lemma \ref{Qform_constraint_violation_infinity_norm} provides a point-wise bound on how much the $M$-iterated $F$-operator inequality is violated for any given $\mcal{Q}$ function, from the basis or otherwise.
-This is used in the proof of Lemma \ref{lemma:Q_feasible_after_downshift}, which shows that given a $\hat{Q} \in \hat{\mcal{F}}(\mcal{X} \times \mcal{U})$, it can be downshifted by a certain constant amount to satisfy the iterated $F$-operator inequality.
-The constant by which it is downshifted relates directly to the constant on the RHS of Theorem \ref{theorem:inf_norm_bound_iterated_Qform}.
+The proof of Theorem \ref{theorem:inf_norm_bound_iterated_Qform} uses two additional lemmas that are presented first, and then we present the proof of Theorem \ref{theorem:inf_norm_bound_iterated_Qform}.
+Lemma \ref{Qform_constraint_violation_infinity_norm} provides a point-wise bound on how much the $M$-iterated $F$-operator inequality is violated for any given $\mcal{Q}$ function, from the restricted function space or otherwise.
+This is used in the proof of Lemma \ref{lemma:Q_feasible_after_downshift}, which shows that given a $\smash{\hat{Q} \in \hat{\mcal{F}}(\mcal{X} \!\times\! \mcal{U})}$, it can be downshifted by a certain constant amount to satisfy the iterated $F$-operator inequality.
+The constant by which it is downshifted relates directly to the constant on the right-hand-side of Theorem \ref{theorem:inf_norm_bound_iterated_Qform}.
 The proof here is an adaptation to $\mathcal{Q}$-functions of the proof for Value functions that is given in \cite[\S 4.3]{boyd_iteratedBellman}.